metarex-media/mrx-tool/HELP.md

 The IXSD essence key from does not follow this format.
 The 14th byte is the element number and the 16th byte is the element type.
-This is different from the generic partition key and the rdd 47 key has been used so that the 14th byte is the essence count and the 16th byte is the element number.
+This is different from the generic partition key and the rdd 47 key values in their documents.
+In this instance the 14th byte is the essence count and the 16th byte is the element number, to keep conformity across Metarex.

-Clip wrapped data follows the methods layed out in RP2057 and rdd 47, where text based documents are stored in generic partitions.
+Clip wrapped data (binary and text) follows the methods layed out in RP2057 and rdd 47, where text based documents are stored in generic partitions.
 Each generic partition has an incremental stream id, they are placed immediately before the manifest partition.
 Then the footer partition follows the manifest partition.